Coleman Griffith: Chicago Cubs

 In 1937 the owner of the Chicago Cubs, Philip K. Wrigley, offered Griffith a position with the team.
-This offer included a budget for equipment, and a laboratory in Chicago.
+This offer included a budget of roughly $1,500 for equipment and a laboratory in Chicago, including a $350 chronoscope capable of measuring reaction times to the millisecond.
 Wrigley believed that Griffith could help the team by giving them a psychological advantage.
+Historian Christopher Green has described the engagement as among the earliest instances of a professional sports team retaining an academic psychologist on an ongoing basis to improve performance.

 Initially, Griffith was met with resistance from manager Charlie Grimm, who did not believe in psychologists and told the players not to listen to Griffith.
-Over the course of the 1938 season, Griffith produced dozens of short reports for Wrigley in which he made a variety of suggestions for making practice drills more similar to actual game play.
+Over the course of the 1938 season, Griffith produced sixteen short reports for Wrigley in which he made a variety of suggestions for making practice drills more similar to actual game play.
 For instance, he suggested that batting practice be based upon full at-bats so that hitters could gained experience changing strategy with different ball-strike counts.
 In general, he wanted players to approach practice in the same frame of mind that they have during a game.
 These suggestions were not implemented.
+Among Griffith's misjudgments was his assessment of a young Phil Cavarretta, whom he predicted would not advance far in the game; Cavarretta went on to become a three-time All-Star and the National League's Most Valuable Player in 1945.

 Grimm suffered a "mental breakdown" of some kind during the 1938 season and resigned as manager.
 He was replaced by the (future Hall-of-Fame) catcher, Gabby Hartnett, whose late-season heroics, hitting the famed "Homer in the Gloamin'" against the rival Pittsburgh Pirates, led the Cubs to a World Series berth against the New York Yankees.

 Hartnett, however, proved to be a baseball traditionalist, and was no more open to Griffith's ideas than Grimm had been.
 At the end of the 1938 season, Griffith wrote a 183-page report for Wrigley, in which he described Hartnett as being "unable to learn."
 The team's success under Hartnett's leadership that year, though, made it impossible for Wrigley to fire him, even if he had wanted to.

 Griffith worked part-time during 1939, but only wrote four short reports and continued dealing with distrust from management.
 Only one report was written for the team in 1940 before Griffith's work with the team was stopped.